lkuper/dissertation/talks/defense.md

 ## (24. road map)

 But, back here on earth where we actually have to write programs, what does this give us?
 How is this useful?
-So next I'm going to talk about how we put LVars into practice and what practical gains we can realize using LVars -- in other words, we're going to see how to make programs go faster.
+So next I'm going to talk about how we put LVars into practice and what practical gains we can realize with them.
+That brings me to the library that we've created for programming with LVars, which we couldn't resist calling...

 ## (25. the LVish library)

-[TODO: rewrite a bit here]

 ..."LVish"!
-All of the code examples I've been showing are written with the LVish library.
+All of the code examples I've showed in this talk are written with the LVish library.

 When you're using LVish, you write what are called `Par` computations, short for "parallel", and and it's only inside a `Par` computation that LVar operations are allowed to run.

 When you run a `Par` computation, it's dynamically scheduled by a work-stealing scheduler that's part of our library.
-The scheduler implementation is interesting in its own right, and we discuss it more in our paper, but for now all I want to say is that these are lightweight, library-level threads; we didn't have to change anything about the underlying run-time system.
+The scheduler implementation is interesting in its own right, but for now all I want to say is that these are lightweight, library-level threads; we didn't have to change anything about the underlying run-time system.

-Nothing about the LVars model is specific to Haskell, but because we did implement it in Haskell we were able to do some fun tricks.
-One of those is that `Par` computations are parameterized by an *effect level*, which allows for fine-grained specification of the effects that a given computation is allowed to perform.
-The effect level is the first type parameter to the Par type.
-So, for instance, this computation is indexed with a `Det` effect level, for deterministic.
+Nothing about the LVars model is specific to Haskell, but because we did implement it in Haskell we're able to do some cool things.
+One of those is that `Par` computations are parameterized by what we call an *effect signature*, which allows for fine-grained specification of the effects that a given computation is allowed to perform.
+The effect signature is the first type parameter to the Par type, and you can apply constraints to that type parameter.
+So, for instance, here's our shopping cart program written using LVish.
+This computation is allowed to perform `put` operations, becauase its effect level has the `HasPut` typeclass constraint.
+But it's not allowed to do, say, `freeze` operations.
 And because of that, if I tried to do a `freeze` inside this computation, it would raise a type error.
-So, the *type* of an LVish computation reflects its determinism or quasi-determinism guarantee.
+So, the *type* of an LVish computation can reflect its determinism or quasi-determinism guarantee.

-And the other cool trick is this `runParThenFreeze` operation that LVish provides, which runs a `Par` computation and then returns a frozen LVar at the end of it, after an implicit global barrier.
-When you run an LVish computation with `runParThenFreeze`, then you don't have to manually `freeze` the LVar yourself, which means you don't have to manually `quiesce`, either.
-So, for instance, this is a `Par` computation that only does writes and then returns, so it can have a deterministic effect level, but if we run that computation with `runParThenFreeze`, and we'll have a deterministic program that always shows us the complete contents of the cart, because of that implicit barrier.
+The other cool feature is this `runParThenFreeze` operation that LVish provides, which runs a `Par` computation and then returns a frozen LVar at the end of it, after an implicit global barrier.
+What this means, is that when you run an LVish computation with `runParThenFreeze`, then you don't have to manually `freeze` the LVar yourself, which means you don't have to manually `quiesce`, either.
+So, for instance, this is a `Par` computation that actually only does writes and then returns, so it can be fully deterministic, but if we run that computation with `runParThenFreeze`, because of that implicit barrier, we'll have a deterministic program that still always shows us the complete contents of our cart, because of that implicit barrier.

-The LVish library also provides a bunch of data structures: IVars, IStructures, sets, maps, and so on, including some efficient lock-free implementations of sets and maps.
+The LVish library also provides a bunch of data structures: IVars, IStructures, sets, maps, and so on, including some very nice lock-free implementations of sets and maps that scale well as  we add cores.
 And, in addition to the provided ones, users can implement their own LVar types, and the library provides some handy stuff to facilitate that.

 And you can install it today!
+There's a version released on Hackage, but it's a bit old, so if you want to try out all the stuff that I've covered here, in particular the effect signatures, and you don't want to wait for us to do the next release, then you can find it on github as well.

 ## (26. deterministic parallel programming)